TiWiseMa/techtonic-apprenticeship-initial-pre-work/README.md

 ### Basic CSS
 **Change the Color of Text**
 - Changing the color seems pretty simple. just have to make sure that i don't end the " marks too soon.

+### CSS Grid
+**Use CSS Grid units to Change the size of columns and Rows**
+- I struggled a bit with this one.
+I input everything as directed but still couldn't get it to work.
+Apparently i had to take the auto off.
+So when do we use auto?